api-platform/docs/distribution/index.md

 If you prefer to generate a PWA built on top of Vue.js, or a native mobile app, read [the dedicated documentation](../client-generator/index.md).

+## Hooking Your Own Business Logic

+Now that you learned the basics, be sure to read [the general design considerations](../core/design.md) and [how to extend API Platform](../core/extending.md) to understand how API Platform is designed, and how to hook your custom business logic!

 ## Other Features

 First, you may want to learn [how to deploy your application](../deployment/index.md) in the cloud using [the built-in Kubernetes